IGXO Cosmetics

 Conclusion

-The bottom line is hand sanitizer should not be used on hair.
-The alcohol in hand sanitizer is too harsh and drying for strands and the scalp.
+The bottom line is that hand sanitizer should not be used on hair.
+The alcohol in hand sanitizer is too harsh and drying for the strands and the scalp.
 Using hand sanitizer can damage hair by stripping oils, irritating the scalp, and causing breakage.

 While hand sanitizer may temporarily help absorb excess grease, it’s not a good long-term solution.
 Your best bet is to use targeted shampoos and gentle cleansers formulated specifically for greasy hair.
 This will refresh hair without causing irritation or dryness.